HoangTranUnion/BenchmarkAndStressApp/README.md

 ## To convert the code into an app
 - Python 3.6+
 - [PyInstaller](https://pypi.org/project/pyinstaller/)
-- and hopefully no packages needed.
+- and hopefully no other packages are needed.

 To install, you can either use
 ```